Python-World/Python_and_the_Web/Scripts/Bots/runPython_bot/README.md

 You can find this bot on Telegram: click on this [link](https://t.me/@runPython_bot) or search `@runPython_bot` on telegram.
 The spelling is case sensitive.

-Currently this bot is deployed on [Python Anywhere](https://www.pythonanywhere.com/) free Beginner Account.
+This bot is deployed on [Python Anywhere](https://www.pythonanywhere.com/) free Beginner Account.
 You may check whether the bot is alive or not, by clicking on the start command.
-If the bot reponds, it is alive.
+If the bot responds, it is alive.

 ## Example Use